ShiJindong/Master-Thesis-Sensor-Fusion-For-Platooning/support_files/CarMaker_Build_on_Linux_Guide.md

-# Build CarMaker Project on Ubuntu 20.04 using "GCC"
+# Build CarMaker Project on Ubuntu 20.04 using "Makefile"
 1. Change the file "src/Makefile"
 	- Change the include path of CarMaker files
 		```shell script